Salmon Tostadas

 1 Comment

-It’s bold, flavorful, and can be made in under 20 minutes.
 One of the best things about these delicious tostadas with salmon is that you can customize them with any toppings you like.
-Switch up the salsa, add some chilies, or pack in the protein with some beans.
+Switch up the salsa, add some chilies, or pack in the protein with some beans!

-Whether you’re looking for a fun way to switch things up on your next Taco Tuesday or hosting a dinner party for friends, this Salmon Tostadas recipe is bound to become an instant hit in your home.
-Best of all, the leftover salmon and salsa both taste amazing in Tex Mex-inspired salads!
+This Salmon Tostadas recipe is bound to become an instant hit in your home, whether it's Taco Tuesday or hosting a dinner party for friends.
+Best of all, the leftover salmon and salsa both taste amazing in Tex-Mex-inspired salads!

 Mexican salmon tostadas with spice coated salmon on a corn tortilla with avocado and pineapple salsa.